 Section 5 Participation: Any general, special, Board, or committee meeting is open to any person and all who may wish to be heard regarding any item on the agenda.
 All actions or recommendations of the general or special meetings shall be communicated to all affected parties, including minority reports.

 Section 6 Procedures: Roberts Rules of Order shall be followed in all areas not covered by the bylaws.

 Section 1 Number of Board Officers: The Board shall determine the exact numbers of Board positions annually.
 There shall be at least three (3), those being the Chairperson, Secretary-Treasurer, and Delegate to Southeast Uplift; and no more than fifteen (15) Board members.

 Section 2 Eligibility for Board Service: Only persons eligible for membership shall be qualified to hold an elected or appointed position, with the exception of Special Delegate at Large as defined in Article VII, section 8 (i).
 Any member who has attended at least three (3) Board, General, or Special meetings in the past twelve (12) months is eligible for Board Service.

-Section 3 Terms of Office: Terms of office are for one (1) year except for the Delegate to Southeast Uplift which is for two (2) years.
+Section 3 Terms of Office: Terms of office are for one (1) year.

 Section 4 Board Vacancies: The general membership may fill any vacancy on the Board or committee by majority vote of the general membership.
 A member appointed to fill a vacancy shall serve the remainder of the unexpired term and until his or her successor is elected or appointed.